 - Combine the soy sauce, butter, sesame oil, garlic, and ginger in a small bowl.

 - Grease your griddle well with oil.
-Add the sesame oil to one side.
+Add the sesame oil to the cooler side.
 Add the vegetables to the oil and sprinkle with salt.

-- On the other side of the griddle, add the seasoned chicken breast.
+- On the hotter side of the griddle, add the seasoned chicken breast.
 Cook for 7 minutes, stirring occasionally.

 - Add a tablespoon of the soy butter to the vegetables and the remaining butter to the chicken.